omega8cc/advagg/README.txt

  * Imagecache style CSS/JS Aggregation.
 If the file doesn't exist it will be generated on demand.
  * Stampede protection for CSS and JS aggregation.
-Uses locking so multiple requests for the same thing will result in only one thread doing the work while the others wait around for it to be completed.
+Uses locking so multiple requests for the same thing will result in only one thread doing the work.
  * Zero file I/O if the Aggregated file already exists.
 Results in better page generation performance.
+ * Fully cached CSS/JS assets making this module faster than drupal core.
  * Smarter aggregate deletion.
-CSS/JS aggregates only get removed from the cache if they have not been accessed in the last 30 days.
+CSS/JS aggregates only get removed from the cache if they have not been used/accessed in the last 3 days.
  * Smarter cache flushing.
 Scans all CSS/JS files that have been added to any aggregate; if that file has changed then rebuild all aggregates that contain the updated file and give the newly aggregated file a new name.
 The new name